enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 # Docker Compose Introduction

 Docker Compose allows you to define and running multiple containers using a yaml file configuration.
-With a single command in CLI you can start and stop different containers that share the same network or resource.
+With a single command in terminal you can start and stop different containers that share the same network or resources.

 Using Docker Compose you can easily deploy in local environment all the resources you need to test your application.
 For example, you can create volumes, network or running containers defining them in